-- : Hindu Social Institutions.

-- : Caste and Class in India.

-- : Marriage and Family in India.

-- : Hindu Society at Cross Roads.

-- : Evolution of Hindu Marriage.
+- 8. Altekar, A.S. - 9.
+Hutton

 - : Hindu View of Life.

 - : History of Dharmasastra (Relevant Volumes).

 - : Position of Women in Ancient India.

 - : Caste in India.

-SECOND SEMESTER
+11 SECOND SEMESTER

-COURSE - I HISTORICAL METHOD
+COURSE - I :HISTORICAL METHOD

 Historiography refers to the history of history writing as well as the theoretical principles and methods underlying such narratives.
 While all societies have recorded the past, history makes the additional claim of presenting a true representation (of the past) that is supported by evidence and is, hence, verifiable.
 That said, history writing has changed significantly, both in its methods of inquiry as well as the themes/subjects it engages.
 This course provides an understanding of the core issues in the practice of history and how they have 'turned' and shifted over a period of time.